-data protection and privacy), which impedes progress towards achieving Roadmap targets.
-The recommendations aim to address conflicting requirements and support cross-border payments market participants to navigate different rules.

-- Promoting the alignment and interoperability of regulatory and data requirements related to cross-border payments.
+- Addressing uncertainty about how to balance regulatory and supervisory obligations.
+Cross-border payments market participants encounter difficulties in balancing their various obligations under different data frameworks (e.g. AML/CFT and data protection and privacy), which impedes progress towards achieving Roadmap targets.
+The recommendations aim to address conflicting requirements and support cross-border payments market participants to navigate different rules. - Promoting the alignment and interoperability of regulatory and data requirements related to cross-border payments.
 The implementation of rules and standards concerning the data needed to accompany a cross-border payment transaction is not always uniform across jurisdictions.
-Fragmentation has been observed in the inconsistent implementation of FATF standards, messages and clearing requirements, as well as data requirements related to sanctions regimes.
+Fragmentation has been observed in the inconsistent implementation of FATF standards, messages and clearing requirements, as well as data requirements to implement sanctions regimes.
 Recommendations in this area also include promoting the interoperability of data protection and privacy regimes and appropriate cross-border transfer mechanisms for payments-related data. - Mitigating restrictions on the flow of data related to payments across borders.
 Measures that require data to be stored or processed in-country (data localisation) or require maintenance of the data in the local jurisdiction (data mirroring) can undermine Roadmap objectives.
 While such data-related requirements may have legitimate public policy objectives, they may also make it more difficult to identify fraud, comply with AML/CFT and sanctions obligations, and manage risk on an enterprise-wide basis.
 The recommendations aim to open up trusted avenues for the cross-border flow of data related to payments. - Reducing barriers to innovation.
 Technological innovations that may offer solutions to data frictions could help improve the efficiency of the payments system but appear to be difficult to implement.
 The recommendation aims to encourage progress on promising innovations and developing frameworks that support public and private sector work.